CYA was not set up to house first time

 be fooled by the positive spin placed

-on the "Dvision of Juvenile Justice."
-DJJ will always be known as the California Youth Authority despite the recent name change this year.
+on the "Division of Juvenile Justice."
+DJJ will always be known as the California Youth Authority despite the recent name change to DJJ.
 Don't be fooled by the positive spin put on the California Youth Authority by

-is nothing but punishment.
+is nothing but cruel and unusual punishment.
 It is a state

 prison for children.
 Your child would